UCF/CM-Custom-Email-Template/readme.md

 #### `data-inline-ignore`
 Add to a `<link>` tag to prevent inlining entirely (the output html file will still contain the `<link>` tag).

+### Using The Character Encoding Tools
+By default, all text nodes in the html template have special characters converted to html entities, making it easy to copy and paste content from Word docs/rich text editors.

+You can use the following data attributes to modify how html entities are processed:

+#### `data-skip-encoding`
+Add to any element (like `<td>`) to prevent html entity encoding on the element's immediate child text node(s).